jkibe/recipes/content/about.md

 On the other hand, I don't have a lot of time for fad diets or restrictions based on flimsy to non-existent evidence.
 You will not find a gluten-free label because I have enough faith in people with genuine gluten intolerance to also have the intelligence to check whether the recipe calls for wheat flour.

+## Copyright and IP policy

+### Remix, considerately

+This entire site --- even the source code itself --- is [open-source](http://github.com/jkibe/recipes).
+You're more than welcome to do whatever you want with it with a couple of restrictions.
+First, don't take what I've done and sell it.
+Non-commercial use only, please.
+Second, please credit me.